Marceloasf/java-certification/src/ocp/chapter/eighteen/c18-notes.md

 > **Note:** Remember that order of thread execution is not often guaranteed.
 The exam commonly presents questions in which multiple tasks are started at the same time, and you must determine the result.

-Defining the task that a Thread instasnce will execute can be done two ways in Java:
+Defining the task that a Thread instance will execute can be done two ways in Java:
   - Provide a Runnable object or lambda expression to the Thread constructor.
   - Create a class that extends Thread and overrides the `run()` method.